marek-siemieniuk-morawski/task-persisting-after-interaction-channel-close-issue--minimum-reproducible-example/README.md

 We've added a new feature allowing the customers to initiate chat closure whenever they want, we have an edge case where the customer might reply to a parked chat but then close the conversation after we have a task created, but before the agent has a chance to accept it.
 In this case agents experience that when they try to accept the task it hangs for around 5 minutes before opening up in a closed conversation state and allowing them to end the task.

-Orginally, we reported that there's an issue after the conversation has been parked and the customer replies to it, but in the meantime we've observed the very same issue when the conversation is transferred to another agent.
+Orginally, we reported that there's an issue after the conversation has been parked and the customer replies to it, but as we talked, in the meantime we've observed the very same issue when the conversation is transferred to another agent/queue.
 Therefore, for the sake of simplicity, we'll focus on the transfer scenario in this example as the Conversation Transfer plugin is available in the Plugin Library.

 The repository contains a minimum reproducible example for the issue.
 It includes a client app which is a fork of the [Conversations Demo Web App](https://github.com/twilio/twilio-conversations-demo-react) with the button to close the conversation added.